clavecoder/clavecoder.github.io/surge/clients/ing/aad-msft-ticket.md

 ## Questions

-1. Is there a facility for Fine-Grained RBAC permissions that integrates with Azure AD B2B and Azure Connect
+1. Is there a facility for Fine-Grained RBAC permissions that integrates with Azure AD B2B and Azure Connect?
-1. Is there a way to have App Roles that to not get exposed to Azure AD B2B tenants
+1. Is there a way to have App Roles that do not get exposed to Azure AD B2B tenants?
-1. If there is not a way to have host-only App Roles, can both App Roles Azure security groups be used as roles together?
+1. If there is not a way to have host-only App Roles, can both App Roles and Azure security groups be used as roles together?
 1. Do you have any examples that use Web API 2 vs. .NET Core?

 ## Appendix: Supporting Links